Thal Desert: Fauna

-The desert's natural wildlife, inclusive of deer, jackals, parrots and wood-peckers, has seen drastic decline since the 1970s with current numbers nearing extinction.
-The common (desert) red fox, Kuhl's pipistrelle, Indian desert cat, Chinkara, Indian hare, and Indian hairy-footed gerbil habitats are also present but in very small numbers as result of direct reductions and habitat changes over the last century.
+Thal desert's natural wildlife, inclusive of deer, jackals, parrots and wood-peckers, has seen drastic decline since the 1970s with current numbers nearing extinction.
+The common (desert) red fox, Kuhl's pipistrelle, Indian desert cat, chinkara, Indian hare, and Indian hairy-footed gerbil habitats are also present but in very small numbers as result of direct reductions and habitat changes over the last century.

-The desert is home to both resident and migratory species.
+Thal desert is home to both resident and migratory species.
 The Thal Game Reserve is estimated to host over 2.5 million birds from 55 different species.
 Bird populations peak around December–January, due to an increase in the population of migratory and winter visitor species.
 After midwinter, overall population begins to decline and reaches its minimum between May–June.
-Migratory birds include the Peregrine Falcon, Common quail, Sky Lark, Rosy Starling, Yellow Wagtail and the Desert Warbler.
+Migratory birds include the peregrine falcon, common quail, skylark, rosy starling, yellow wagtail and the desert warbler.
 These species breed in western Siberia and migrate to Pakistan during winter.
 The overall density of resident bird species is higher with the most abundant species being Turdoides squamiceps (Arabian babbler) and Lanius excubitor (Great grey shrike).

 The birds feed on the large variety of insects found in the desert.
-These include the Cattle egret, Little green bee-eater, Persian bee-eater, Indian roller and Golden backed woodpecker.
+These include the cattle egret, little green bee-eater, Persian bee-eater, Indian roller and black-rumped flameback.
 Cultivated crops such as chickpeas, wheat, maize and rice are also an important food source to the granivorous birds.
-Larger species such as the Laggar and Peregrine falcons also prey on rodents, lizards and small birds found in the area.
+Larger species such as the laggar and peregrine falcons also prey on rodents, lizards and small birds found in the area.